-In the case of the non-performance of funding obligations, the seller's typical remedy is to claim for damages.
+In case of non-performance of funding obligations, the seller's typical remedy is to claim for damages.

 6.8 Are reverse break fees prevalent in private equity transactions to limit private equity buyers' exposure?
 If so, what terms are typical?